YiweiShen/TicTacToe/README.md

 - Used onCreate() to reset the variables
 - Used Toast to show warning messages
 - Used two dimensional array String[][] to store the user's moves
+- Add tap behavior (three taps) after game is over to reset the game

 # TODO
 - Improve the algorithm for checking if anyone wins, do some research on other's work of Tic Tac Toe.